Vlahaka/Nilogism/main_paper.md

 - It is not embedded in the universe.

 Purpose is the first concept that emerges exclusively from the most advanced recursive cognitive systems—such as the human mind.

+---

+## What is Consciousness?

+**According to Google:**

+"Consciousness is our subjective awareness of ourselves and our surroundings.
+It encompasses our thoughts, feelings, sensations, and perceptions, and allows us to experience the world and interact with it.
+It's essentially the feeling of what it's like to be "you".

+Here's a more detailed breakdown:

+> **Awareness:**
+Consciousness is fundamentally about being aware of something, whether it's an external object, a state of mind, or a feeling.
+>
+> **Subjectivity:**
+Each individual's consciousness is unique and personal.
+It's the subjective experience of being alive and having a perspective on the world.
+>
+> **Self and World:**
+Consciousness involves both awareness of oneself (self-awareness) and awareness of the external world.
+>
+> **Mental Processes:**
+Consciousness is closely linked to various mental processes, including thinking, feeling, remembering, and making decisions.
+>
+> **Not Just Awareness:**
+It's more than just being awake and responsive; it's about the qualitative feeling associated with being in a certain state.
+>
+> **Multiple Levels:**
+Consciousness can exist on a spectrum, from being fully alert and aware to being in a state of reduced awareness like sleep or coma."

+### The threshold that separates humans from all other known forms of life is the ability to become a witness to one's own existence.

+Humans possess **cognition**, the ability to *think*, to *reason*, and *to apply logic in overcoming obstacles*.
+> **But cognition is not unique to humans.**

+It exists in varying degrees across other species such as dolphins, orcas, many primates, and even certain birds like ravens show clear signs of problem-solving and abstract thinking.

+**What sets humans apart is the depth and scale of our cognition, refined over thousands of years of evolution.
+And when this advanced cognition converges with identity, memory, and language, it inevitably triggers self-observation.**

+For many, this self-observation arrives in childhood, marked by a quiet but profound question:

+> **“Why am I me?”**

+**This question is not curiosity.**
+It is the start of stabilization of consciousness.
+It is the moment when awareness loops back into itself and discovers that mere existence is not enough.

+It begins the mind’s search for purpose as a way to justify its presence in a world it did not choose.

+> Children do not realize what they have activated.
+They begin the relentless chase unconsciously.

+Later, this search rises to the forefront of the mind, visible, haunting, but by then, consciousness has already taken hold, and the journey has begun.

+**Therefore:**

+**Consciousness = Identity + Memory + Language + Cognition + Purpose + Time**

+**Each element builds upon the last:**

+> - **Identity** provides the self.
+>
+> - **Memory** brings continuity through perception across time.
+>
+> - **Language** compresses complex meaning and enables abstract thought.
+>
+> - **Cognition** introduces logic and problem-solving.
+>
+> - **Purpose** emerges as the self seeks meaning.
+>
+> - **Time** allows all of these to persist, change, and stabilize.

+Consciousness, therefore, is not a switch, it is a structure.
+It is the final configuration of a system that has begun to witness itself through time.

+Once cognition meets purpose, a new dimension emerges—emotional states.
+**From this fusion, three core mental states arise:**

+**Hope** – the projection of purpose into an unrealized future

+**Regret** – the reflection of purpose onto irreversible past decisions

+**Attachment** – the binding of purpose to people, objects, or memories

+These three give birth to the entire emotional spectrum: happiness, ambition, excitement, sadness, guilt, grief, love, fear, jealousy, envy, anxiety etc.

+### In conclusion to answer to the question
+> **Why do we exist?**

+### The answer is
+> **We exist because otherwise there is nothing.**

+**"Nothing" is the absolute absence (no time, no motion, no entropy, no awareness) and not even the ability of self-observation.**